-CP105 DATABASE (3.0 credits/60 clock hours) This course will cover beginning and intermediate database topics.
-The student will learn what a database is and how it is used in business.
-The student will also learn how to design and build a database, tables, reports, queries and forms.
-Prerequisite: Computer Fundamentals, Introduction to Computing, or Introduction to Operating Systems

 CP232 DATABASE ADMINISTRATION (3.0 credits/60 clock hours) This course will cover advanced database topics.
 The student will learn how to create and manage databases including security and performance issues.
-Prerequisites: Database or Microsoft Access.
+Prerequisite: Intro to SQL Databases or Microsoft Access.

+CP295 DATABASE ADMINISTRATION (4.5 credits/60 clock hours) This course will cover advanced database topics.
+The student will learn how to create and manage databases including security and performance issues.
+Prerequisite: Intro to SQL Databases or Microsoft Access.